mattray/spiceweasel/README.md

 -r/--rebuild
 ---------
-The rebuild command will generate the knife commands to delete and recreate the infrastructure described in the YAML file.
+The rebuild command will generate the knife commands to delete and recreate the infrastructure described in the file.
 This includes each cookbook, role, data bag, environment and node listed.
 Currently all nodes from the system are deleted with `knife node bulk_delete`, specific-node support will be added in a future release.

 -v/--version
 ------------